Kevin-ZhangClutchit/Leetcode_pratice/Intro_to_algorithm_14_days/Notes.md

 While fast pointers is not nullptr, update slow_pre, slow and fast.

 When jumping out of the pre loop, if slow_pre is nullptr which signals the head is need to be deleted, we set head=head->next and delete slow (which is past head), else we set slow_pre->next=slow->next and delete slow.

+#### Day6

+##### #3 Longest Substring Without Repeating Characters

+Sliding windows.
+Hold two pointers, left and right (Both initially at the begin).

+- While right doesn't reach the end of the string, update the right until meet a substring with repeating character.

+- Update the best result so far.

+- Increase the left pointer and repeat the loops.

+##### #567 Permutation in String

+Sliding windows.
+Hold two unorder_map: one is to store the information of s1, the other is update during each windows to judge whether permutation exists.

+Set the left and right to be of a distance as the size of s1.

+Each time, compare whether the substring given by the [left,right] is of the same characters composition as s1.
+Then increase both left and right until the right reaches the end of the string.